The Lean Language Reference

 (f : αm PUnit) : m PUnit

-Applies the applicative action f on every element in the list, left-to-right.
+Applies the applicative action f to every element in the list, in order.

-NB: If m is also a Monad, then using forM can be more efficient.
+If m is also a Monad, then using List.forM can be more efficient.

 🔗def